roytang/blog/content/post/2008/04/creating-a-wordpress-template-part-1-of-n.md

 ][4]

-If I had more time, I would've looked up how to fix this using CSS, but I was impatient and still had the "newb&#8221; excuse so I just made a mockup page using a table layout instead.
+If I had more time, I would've looked up how to fix this using CSS, but I was impatient and still had the "newb" excuse so I just made a mockup page using a table layout instead.
 [TODO: Screenshot]

 Next I need an image to place in the header area, preferably artwork from a green Magic card.
-The best place to look is the official website, so I browse over to MagicTheGathering.com and look over the recent entries in the "Wallpaper of the Week&#8221; feature.
+The best place to look is the official website, so I browse over to MagicTheGathering.com and look over the recent entries in the "Wallpaper of the Week" feature.
 I settle on the card art for

 [